The ATCOR 2/3 Method

 The reflectance calculation is performed iteratively in 5 or 6 major steps:

-- Step 1: the influence of the neighborhood is neglected.
-A start value for the ground reflectance of the surrounding topography is employed whilst the path radiance component is subtracted from the signal.
-Shadow cast from surrounding topography is included (result of SHADOW program).
+- Step 1: A start value for the ground reflectance of the surrounding topography is employed whilst the path radiance component is subtracted from the signal.
+Shadow cast from surrounding topography is included.

 - Step 2: calculation of a low pass filtered reflectance image of step 1.
 The filter size can be specified by the user (typically 1-2 km, corresponding to a range of R = 0.5 - 1 km for the adjacency effect).

-- Step 3: The results of the SKYVIEW program are employed to calculate the contribution of the reflected terrain radiation (component 4) averaging over a box of size 0.5 km.
+- Step 3: The skyview factor is used to calculate the contribution of the reflected terrain radiation (component 4) averaging over a box of size 0.5 km.
 The terrain view factore equals (1 - skyview factor).
 This step is iterated three times to cause convergence.

-- Step 4: Adjacency effect: the atmospheric scattering of radiation between adjacent fields of different reflectances is taken into account (see flat terrain).
+- Step 4: Adjacency effect: the atmospheric scattering of radiation between adjacent fields of different reflectances is taken into account.

 - Step 5: Spherical albedo effect: the global flux on the ground depends on the large-scale (1 km) average reflectance.
 The global flux in the atmospheric LUT's is calculated for a fixed reflectance=0.15 .
 This iteration performs the update for the spatially varying average reflectance map of the current scene, if the adjacency range R > 0 .

-- Step 6: (optional) empirical BRDF correction in areas of steep slopes or low illumination.
+- Step 6: (optional) empirical incidence BRDF correction in areas of steep slopes or low illumination.

 Note: if the adjacency range R is selected as R=0 then steps 2 to 5 are omitted.
 For flat terrain processing (ATCOR-2), step 3 and step 6 are not relevant.